 • Discharge events, including timestamp, peak current, and/or energy values.

-Procurement of the new surge arresters took place in 2019 for the 420 kV units and in 2022 for the 240 kV units.
+The procurement processes for surge arresters took place in 2019 for the 420 kV units and in 2022 for the 240 kV units.
 This resulted in contracts with different manufacturers for each voltage class.
-Consequently, the monitoring systems supplied differ in both technological approach and data acquisition methods.
+As a result, the monitoring systems supplied differ in technology as well as data acquisition methods.

-It is important to note that, in the face of technology developments by manufacturers, the technical specifications were slightly different, specifically with regards to means of communication.
-The two different technologies, hereafter referred to as Device A (used in 420 kV arresters), and Device B (used in 240 kV arresters) are compared in Table 1.
+It is important to note that, in face of ongoing technological developments by manufacturers, the technical specifications of these systems were slightly different, specifically in terms of means of communication.
+The technology used in the 420 kV arresters (referred to hereafter as Device A) and in the 240 kV arresters (Device B), differ from one other as shown in the Table 1.

 Device B was tested with its complete configuration (datalogger unit, transponderpad and smartphone) and installed on the surge arrester (Ur = 60 kV, Uc = 48 kV, class 10 kA) as per Fig. 2.